Opportunities for Network Coding: To Wait or Not to Wait: Structure of the Average-Optimal Policy - Stationary and Deterministic Property

-\begin{proofField} \begin{proof} As described earlier it is sufficient to show that the three conditions in Lemma~\ref{stationary} are met.
-Proposition \ref{prop:finte beta-discount} results in the condition (i), while the condition (ii) on finding an $N$ is also straightforward since all the costs are positive.
+\begin{proof} As described earlier it is sufficient to show that the three conditions in Lemma~\ref{lemma:stationary-policy-exist} are satisfied.
+Proposition~\ref{prop:finte-alpha-discount} implies that the condition (i) holds, while the condition (ii) is satisfied due to Lemma~\ref{lemma:increasing function} (i.e., $N=0$ in Lemma \ref{lemma:stationary-policy-exist}).
+We denote by $\tilde{\theta}$ the stationary policy of transmitting at each time slot.\note[AS]{moved the definition.} We use this policy for each of the three cases described blow and show that condition (iii) of Lemma~\ref{lemma:stationary-policy-exist} holds.\note[AS]{Are you going to show that the condition of Lemma~8 holds?}